Projects

 The Project

-The Public Prospective Longitudinal Understanding Study of 65+ Adults, known as PPLUS65, is an initiative to accelerate policy change and health-systems improvement for and with older Americans, especially those from low-income; rural or geographically underserved; and/or Black, Indigenous, and People of Color (BIPOC) communities.
+PPLUS65 is an initiative aimed at accelerating policy change and health-systems improvement for and with older Americans, particularly those from low-income, rural, geographically underserved, and/or Black, Indigenous, and People of Color (BIPOC) communities.

 The Outcome